muhrin/mincepy/docs/source/index.rst

 `mincePy`_: move the database to one side and let your objects take centre stage.

 MincePy is an `object-relational mapper`_ (ORM) using the `data mapper pattern`_ designed specifically for computational and data science.
 What does this all mean??
-It's simple really, it means you can store, find, get the history of and annotate any of your python objects either in your local database or one shared with your collaborators.
+It's simple really, it means you can `store`_, `find`_, get the `history`_ of and `annotate`_ any of your python objects either in your local database or one shared with your collaborators.

 Features
 ++++++++